Let’s start at the beginning…

 Strengthening our bonds to self, nature, and all beings on the planet.

 As well as being conscious, feeling connected to life energy, other people and nature that surrounds us, makes life a whole and complete package.
-We only ever feel alone or lonely when we separate from life energy, and aren’t living in the moment.

 We need to understand that our mind is a powerful tool that we use for certain things, but ultimately its’ job is to think, all the time.
 And it has evolved from a place of surviving, while society has evolved to a place of thriving.
 We no longer need to be on constant high alert to survive.
 We have the luxury of ignoring the thoughts coming from our mind and instead tapping into our inner voice for guidance and deep wisdom.

 To retrieve information from our intuition, it’s as simple as asking.
 In everyone there is a sometimes quiet and sometimes very loud internal knowing of things.
 For example: let’s say you’re going to dinner at a friends house for the first time and you get lost.
 You turned right when you were thinking of turning left.
 Later you find out that indeed you should have turned left, and you say, “I KNEW I should have gone that way.”
 That is the voice of your intuition.
 If you practice regularly, getting quiet, asking questions and listening for the answers, you will see that all you need to make decisions correctly for you, is found by listening to your intuition.
+This method can help for big life decisions as well, like deciding to have a baby in the face of climate change.
+Your inner voice will advise the correct answer for you every time.

 Getting connected and living consciously, automatically brings mindfulness to our consumption style and habits.